MiahDrao97/interop_experiments/README.md

     // other fields
 }
 ```
+The `mailPhase` field is expected to have specific phrases.
+Please refer to `IV_MTR_DataDictionary_20180810.xslx` for documentation on the USPS file feed schema.

 This will run 20 iterations, parsing the first 1000, then 10000, then 20000, and finally 40000.
 It will collect average, minimum, and maximum execution time parsing and iterating through those scan objects.